-XX712 Visco de West 2 Vides (WED and assistantian for EO2 4 - 1 1

-Week 3 -View the Week 3 Video.
-(WEP and service options for -FQ3 to dropbox

-May 25-31 V/Parts and CTA, mindfulness) and Padlet

--Focus Question 3 readings and work

--Thoughtlog each day

--Work on your Creativity Project

--Reading/working on your Biography Sketch

--Divide your UC Jigsaw chapter with your partner, if

-applicable, and begin reading and preparing slides/handout

--Get a small amount of clay for next week.

-Dr. Groman's drop-in Zoom office hours

-Wednesday, May 27, 11am-1pm

-Week 4 -View the Week 4 Video.
-Have a lump of clay about the size -UC Jigsaw posting

-June 1-7 of your fist. (the Ohio Operating Standards, mindfulness, to Padlet

-"What Matters" Sculpture)

--(optional) Read/skim "What Matters" article on Blackboard -A single slide of

--Finish handout/slides for your UC Jigsaw and post to Padlet your sculpture with

-and the UC Jigsaw dropbox a title submitted to

--Thoughtlog each day Sculpture dropbox

--Work on your Creativity Project

--Reading/working on your Biography Sketch

-Dr. Groman's drop-in Zoom office hours

-Tuesday, June 2, 11am-1pm

-ruesday, sune 2, rrain rpin

-Week 5 -View the Week 5 Video -FQ4 to Padlet and

-June 8-14 -Focus Question 4 dropbox

-June 0-14 -Thoughtlog each day uropoox

-- Houghting each day - Work on your Creativity Project -Biographical

--Work on your Creativity Project -Finish your Biographical Sketch handout and video.
-Post Sketch posted to

-both to the Padlet column under the applicable UC domain Padlet and to the chapter column and dropbox by the end of this week. dropbox -Reminder: take yourself on a Meditation Field Trip this week, or once school has let out for the summer.
-Dr. Groman's drop-in Zoom office hours Tuesday, June 9, 11am-1pm See the link on Blackboard

-Week 6 -View the Week 6 Video (Creative Problem Solving) -FQ5 to the Padlet

-June 15-21 -FQ 5 and dropbox

--Meditation Day Reflection

--Thoughtlog each day -Meditation Day

--Work on your Creativity Project video, post by 6/23.
-Reflection to the

--Reminder: write up your Meditation Field Trip for the dropbox (at the

-dropbox. latest June 29)

-Dr. Groman's drop-in Zoom office hours

-Wednesday, June 17, 11am-1pm

-See the link on Blackboard

-Week 7 -View the Week 7 Video (Your thoughts on Integrating -Creativity Project

-June 22-28 Creativity into the Classroom) video posted to

--FQ 6 Padlet only by 6/23

-(no three-day -Thoughtlog Self-Assessment

-grace period -Creativity Project Video posted by Tuesday, June 23 -FQ6 to the Padlet

-this week!) -Please complete the AU Course Evaluation.
-You should receive an invitation in your AU email. and dropbox

-Please post all -Please submit a short reflection journal to Blackboard, I am -Thoughtlog Selfassignments by updating this course soon, so I would love to hear your Assessment

-Monday, June thoughts/comments.
-Comment on the texts, activities and

-29, midnight. assignments, discussion boards, field components, etc. Thank -Course Reflection

-you!
-Journal (optional/10

-bonus points)

-Dr. Groman's drop-in Zoom office hours

-Wednesday, June 24, 11am-1pm -Download and

-See the link on Blackboard save the 654 Padlet

-for your Resource

-Notebook.
+Week 3 May 24-30 -View the Week 3 Video.
+(WEP and service options for V/Parts and CTA, mindfulness and the Labyrinth, feeding back, HighAchiever/Gifted Learner/Creative Thinker).
+Have a printout of the labyrinth handoutFocus Question 3 readings and work -Thoughtlog each day -Work on your Creativity Project -Reading/working on your Biography Sketch -Divide your UC Jigsaw chapter with your partner, if applicable, and begin reading and preparing slides/handoutGet a small amount of clay for next week. -FQ3 to dropbox and Padlet Dr. Groman's Zoom office hours.
+Wednesday, 4:00 to 6:30pm, sign up for a 15 minute time via the link on Blackboard.
+Other times are available by appointment Week 4 May 31- June 6 -View the Week 4 Video.
+Have a lump of clay about the size of your fist. (the Ohio Operating Standards, Tolerance for Ambiguity, mindfulness, "What Matters" Sculpture) -(optional) Read/skim "What Matters" article on Blackboard -Finish handout/slides for your UC Jigsaw and post to Padlet and the UC Jigsaw dropbox -Thoughtlog each day -Work on your Creativity Project -Reading/working on your Biography Sketch Dr. Groman's Zoom office hours.
+Wednesday, 4:00 to 6:30pm, sign up for a 15 minute time via the link on Blackboard.
+Other times are available by appointment -UC Jigsaw posting to Padlet -A single slide of your sculpture with a title submitted to Sculpture dropbox Week 5 June 7-13 -View the Week 5 Video (Walking Meditation, Imagery, Insight, Improvisation, and Mandalas) -Focus Question 4 -Thoughtlog each day -Work on your Creativity Project -Finish your Biographical Sketch handout and video.
+Post both to the Padlet column under the applicable UC domain chapter column and dropbox by the end of this week. -FQ4 to Creative Collaborative -Biographical Sketch posted to Padlet and to the dropbox

+-Reminder: take yourself on a Meditation Field Trip this week, or once school has let out for the summer.
+Dr. Groman's Zoom office hours.
+Wednesday, 4:00 to 6:30pm, sign up for a 15 minute time via the link on Blackboard.
+Other times are available by appointment Week 6 -View the Week 6 Video (Creative Problem Solving, Three Postcards, Shakespeare and Autism at -FQ5 to the Padlet and June 14-20 OSU) dropbox -FQ 5 -Meditation Day Reflection -Meditation Day -Thoughtlog each day Reflection to the -Work on your Creativity Project video, post by 6/21. dropbox (at the latest -Reminder: write up your Meditation Field Trip for the dropbox.
+June 29) Dr. Groman's Zoom office hours.
+Wednesday, 4:00 to 6:30pm, sign up for a 15 minute time via the link on Blackboard.
+Other times are available by appointment Week 7 -View the Week 7 Video (Your thoughts on Integrating Creativity into the Classroom, the Inspiration -Creativity Project June 21-27 of Travel, Improvisation, Gift from an Elder) video posted to Padlet -FQ 6 only by 6/23 (no three-day -Thoughtlog Self-Assessment grace period -Creativity Project Video posted by Tuesday, June 23, view all -Thoughtlog Selfthis week!) -Find your Pre-Assessment email, follow "Edit your survey" link to take the Post-Assessment Assessment -Please complete the AU Course Evaluation.
+You should receive an invitation in your AU email.
+Please post all -Post-Assessment assignments by Dr. Groman's Zoom office hours.
+Wednesday, 4:00 to 6:30pm, sign up for a 15 minute time via the Sunday, June link on Blackboard.
+Other times are available by appointment -Save link to the 654 27, midnight.
+Padlet for your Resource Notebook.